webpack/webpack.js.org/content/guides/installation.md

 npm install --save-dev webpack@<version>
 ```

 Installing locally is what we recommend for most projects.
 This makes it easier to upgrade projects individually when breaking changes are introduced.
-Typically webpack is run via one or more [NPM scripts]() which will look for a webpack installation in your local `node_modules` directory:
+Typically webpack is run via one or more [npm scripts](https://docs.npmjs.com/misc/scripts) which will look for a webpack installation in your local `node_modules` directory:

 ```json
 "scripts": {